Get to Know Me

 Traveling

 One of the biggest aspects of life that I am passionate about is traveling.
 Something about experiencing new places and all that the world offers makes life thrilling.
 I have been obsessed with traveling since I was young due to my mother's goal.
 She wanted my brother and I to hit all 50 states before we turned 18, but Covid-19 got in the way, unfortunately.
 I have been to 30, and plan to still visit the other 20.
-Some of my favorite memories: being levitated in Missouri, hiking Bryce Canyon in Utah, standing in four states at once at the Four Corners landmark (Arizona, Colorado, New Mexico, Utah), and riding down the Alpine Slide down the Appalachian Mountains in Tennessee.
-There is so much more and I wish I could go into detail, but this entry would be way too long.
+Some of my favorite memories: being levitated in Missouri, hiking Bryce Canyon in Utah, standing in four states at once at the Four Corners landmark (Arizona, Colorado, New Mexico, Utah), and riding down the Alpine Slide in the Appalachian Mountains in Tennessee.
+There is so much more, and I wish I could go into detail, but this entry would be way too long.

 Why do I write?

 When I was eight, I wrote my first "book".
-I put book in quotations because it was probably the worst piece of work I have ever created; I have no urge to go back and find it because I know I will cringe after every sentence.
-I was eight though, so I do not expect anything less.
+I put the book in quotations because it was probably the worst piece of work I have ever created; I have no urge to go back and find it because I know I will cringe after every sentence.
+I was eight, though, so I do not expect anything less.
 It was a mystery book, and I put all my time and dedication into it for about a month.
 Every day after school, I would sit in my chair and write on my mini red Dell computer.
 After I wrote my mystery book, I slowly started different projects.
-I created a kid's book about a butterfly, I wrote multiple pieces of work that never got anywhere, and I went through a little poetry phase, too.
-In eighth grade, I wrote my second book that consisted of thirty chapters and published it; it ended up getting quite the attention, but I took it down around sophomore year for the same reason: it was sloppy.
+I created a kids' book about a butterfly, I wrote multiple pieces of work that never got anywhere, and I went through a little poetry phase, too.
+In eighth grade, I wrote my second book, which consisted of thirty chapters, and published it; it ended up getting quite the attention, but I took it down around sophomore year for the same reason: it was sloppy.
 I knew that I enjoyed writing, but my writing techniques were a mess.

 Here are a few pictures that scream: "Leah" :)